OSLO

 4. Mobility hub network

-In MOVE21, Oslo has a strong ambition to lower emissions by developing innovative new solutions, particularly combining persons and goods.
-To achieve this, the Oslo LL has commenced work on concepts that can be applied in several places like Filipstad, Oslo City Center, Ski Station and other.
+In MOVE21, Oslo had a strong ambition to lower emissions by developing innovative new solutions, particularly combining persons and goods.
+To achieve this, the Oslo LL commenced work on concepts that could be applied in several places like Filipstad, Oslo City Center, Ski Station and others.

 Focus areas and test sites

-For this particular project the focus will be on Oslo City centre with boundaries at Ring 3 where we can locate both scheduled transport and micro mobility services.
-Combining the two will give users an option for the first, last and hopefully middle mile of their journey in the city centre.
-The main challenges we face in this type of innovation is
+For this particular project, the focus was on Oslo city centre within the boundaries of Ring 3, where both scheduled transport and micro mobility services were located.
+Combining the two gave users an option for the first, last and potentially middle mile of their journey in the city centre.
+The main challenges faced in this type of innovation were:

 • Data security